(Note: The terms 'Building Code" and Building Permit" include electrical, mechanical and plumbing & other codes and permits where appropriate)

 • Fences and privacy walls that do not exceed six feet above finished grade.
 (Zoning permit required)

 • Swimming pools meeting all three of the following conditions: less than 150 sq. ft., less than 5,000 gallons capacity and less than 24" deep.
 Pools that fail to meet any one of these conditions require a permit.
 (Zoning permit required)

-• Re-roofing of 1 and 2 family dwellings (required in Historic District).
+• Re-roofing with same materials for 1 and 2 family dwellings (required in Historic District).

 • Most wiring and equipment that operates at less than 50 volts. (exceptions)

 • Replacement of plumbing and electrical fixtures, fittings, appliances, including electric water heaters, fans, humidifiers, dehumidifiers, air cleaners, and similar mechanical equipment, doors and windows with that of similar capacity in the same location in most residential uses.

 Repairs do not include work on walls or partitions, anything that effects structural integrity, anything that effects egress or exits, removal or disturbance of asbestos, or work changing or replacing plumbing, mechanical or electrical equipment or systems.